 A Russian war correspondent appears to have lied to conceal that he interviewed a Syrian boy at an army facility frequented by Russian military advisers.

-An interview with an 11-year-old Syrian boy broadcast last week on Russia’s main state-owned news channel, Russia-24, appears to have been filmed not in the boy’s hometown, where a suspected chemical attack took place, but at a Syrian army facility where Russian military advisers were present.
+An interview with an 11-year-old Syrian boy broadcast last week in the main news show on Russia’s state-owned channel, Rossiya-1, appears to have been filmed not in the boy’s hometown, where a suspected chemical attack took place, but at a Syrian army facility where Russian military advisers were present.

 The report, claiming to prove that video of the attack’s aftermath was fake, is considered so important by Russian officials that Vassily Nebenzia, Russia’s ambassador to the United Nations, plans to screen it for the Security Council.